Are you passionate about work? This is a moment of truth – time to be honest. Don’t worry, whatever your answer, your small business can flourish.

-Life isn’t all sunshine and wildflowers, lemonade and hot, breezy beach days.
+Life isn’t all sunshine, wildflowers and lemonade.
 It’s work.
 Hard work.
-And while entrepreneurial passion isn't a prerequisite for a long and successful self-employed career, it can definitely help to temper the daily grind.
+And while entrepreneurial passion isn't a prereq for a long and fruitful self-employed career, it can definitely help to temper the daily grind.

 Because at one point or another, running your small business can feel like a massive struggle.
-When this happens, we have a message for you…
+And when this happens, we have a message for you…

 Let us explain.

 The root of all passion at work

 The word passion comes from Latin pati, meaning (roughly), ‘that which must be endured’.

 ‘Must be endured’ – interesting, hey?
 Especially for someone who’s self-employed.
 Ask any freelancer why they ditched the 9–5 and you’ll likely hear something like,

 ‘It wasn’t a choice, so much as a calling.’